emerge-lang/compiler/roadmap.md

       4. implement that isSubtypeOf check into the `is` and `as` operators.
 Afterwards, an `Array<String>` must not possibly be referenced as an `Array<S8>`
 13. Function types
-    1. `operator fun invoke`: `obj(param)` to `obj.invoke(param)`
-    2. Regular functions: `(T1, T2) -> R`
-    3. do we need functions with receiver?
-Or is receiver/self VS regular parameter just a syntax thing on the declaration side?
+    1. add function types to the grammar and type system.
+       * do it like Kotlin where function types are syntax sugar for `FunctionN<...>`?
+         (`(A, B) -> C = emerge.core.Function2<A, B, C>`)
-    4. deal with the higher-order function purity problem: do functions need to be generic on purity?
+    2. deal with the higher-order function purity problem: do functions need to be generic on purity?
-    5. extend InvocationExpression
+       * probably not.
+The compiler needs to implement parameteric side effects internally, but in the emerge language we can probably void that complexity.
+The trick is: we have the language concept of `borrow` already.
+If a function borrows a value of a function type, it HAS to invoke that function zero-or-more times during its own execution, and cannot possibly invoke it later.
+So the side-effect only needs to be tracked during the invocation of the higher-order function.
+Thus, we get a simple heuristic: if a function receives a parameter that is of a function type, and that parameter is borrowed: add a hidden side-effect parameter to the function that is also applied to the parameter;
+         e.g. `fn foo(borrow a: () -> Unit)` gets an internal representation of `E fun foo<effect E>(borrow a: E () -> Unit)`
+    3. implement references to top-level functions
+    4. implement `foo()` where `foo` is an expression of a function type
-    6. implement `objectRef.foo()` where `foo` is a property of a function type
+       * !! edge case: `objectRef.foo()` where `foo` is a property of a function type
+    5. implement lambda functions
+       * syntax idea
+         * single expression lambda: `fn (a, b) -> a + b`
+         * code-chunk lambda: `fn (a, b) -> { ... ; ... ; return x }`
+         * what about implicit `it` for single-parameter function types? `fn -> it.foo` and `fn { it.foo }`?
+    6. implement last-argument lambdas like in Kotlin?
+       * `fn a(p1: S32, p2: () -> Unit)` and invoke like `a(3) { /* lambda body */ }`
 14. functional-style collection operations (possible because the higher-order function purity problem is solved)
     1. start simple with forEach
     2. go on with filter, map, fold, ...